-Compare and contrast analysis of two selected texts

-Construct a sustained and reasoned point of view on an issue currently debated in the media
+- Compare and contrast analysis of two selected texts - Construct a sustained and reasoned point of view on an issue currently debated in the media - Examination

-Examination

 For Units 1 and 2, provision for English as an Additional Language (EAL) students is a matter for school decision.
 For Units 3 and 4, EAL students must have satisfactorily completed either Unit 1 or Unit 2 English/EAL and need to meet the VCAA criteria for enrolment in VCE EAL.
 Enrolment in EAL is available only to students with approved EAL status.
 Students applying for EAL status (including deaf and hearing-impaired students, and Aboriginal and Torres Strait Islander students whose first language is not English) should indicate this on their VCE Student Personal Details form or VCE-VM Student Personal Details form.
 Identifying a student as having EAL status does not automatically enrol the student in EAL.
-Mathematics has a variety of options at VCE.
-To best guide student choice, we have included under prerequisites the recommended standards students should have achieved in their current course.